pawarrachana06/Mongodb/README.md

 ## Database, collection , Document
--Momgodb has the following structure:
+- Mongodb has the following structure:
  -> Database
  -> Database can have many Collection ,similar to Tables in sql.
  -> Document is the object or data to be stored.